 The clock over the old Corn Exchange in Bristol has two minute hands.
 The red minute hand shows Greenwich Mean Time and the black minute hand shows Bristol time!

-It is a throwback to a proper revolution in measuring time.
-It followed the development of railways and telegraph communications.
+It is a throwback to a proper revolution in measuring time, following the development of railways and telegraph communications.

 Natural or solar time time depends on a location's position in relation to the Sun.
 Natural noon or midday in a place is when the Sun is at its highest point above that location.